 5 NGOs Fighting Poverty in Wales

 - The Joseph Rowntree Foundation.
 The Joseph Rowntree Foundation is an independent NGO working to solve poverty in the United Kingdom and Wales.
-Through research, policy, collaboration and practical solutions, the Joseph Rowntree Foundation aims to inspire action and change inside of the United Kingdom.
-By shining a light on poverty in Wales while offering solutions of potential change, poverty in the country can be clearly addressed and better managed.
+Through research, policy, collaboration and practical solutions, the Joseph Rowntree Foundation aims to inspire action and change inside the United Kingdom.
+By shining a light on poverty in Wales while offering solutions for potential change, poverty in the country can be clearly addressed and better managed.